 Simple and crude, mysterious and yet easily accessible thanks to its beauty.

-In these paintings, no intention to dissect nature or even to represent it.
-It is rather a serious approach to the manifestation of nature in the hands of the artist as a factor of creative process.
+In these paintings, there is no intention to dissect nature or even to represent it.
+Rather, it is a serious approach to the manifestation of nature in the hands of the artist as a factor in the creative process. »

 In these new works the images are the result of a new order created by re-assembling my everyday visual reality - markings and urban landscapes that surround me.

 I went to the streets of Wynwood neighbourhood and pulled images directly from there, and later returned to the studio to tear and reassemble them in search of a new essence, and perhaps a new understanding.

 Deconstructing these images has lead me to a new visual order, a place to explore, and a new home to dwell.

 Colourwise I continue to explore a sort of rev-up, yet very controlled pallet, minimal in colour and very rich in tonalities.
 Here the narrative reveals itself as a series of strips of data, a film made up of all of the thousands of bits of information and images and objects that surround us and we are forced to process and discard daily, a statement about our times and the places we live in, as well as an invitation to look at our surroundings in a entirely new way.